-However, these laws are not being universally praised.
-IN an interview with the Alton Daily News, divorce attorney Andrew Vaughn pointed out that the laws in this situation encourage parents to hoard visitation time and deny the non-custodial parent their rights to see their children in order to receive more money.
+While some are excited about these new laws, they are not being universally praised.
+In an interview with the Alton Daily News, divorce attorney Andrew Vaughn pointed out that the laws in this situation encourage parents to hoard visitation time and deny the non-custodial parent their rights to see their children in order to receive more money.

 Will My Divorce be Impacted?

-The new law is not retroactive, so if you currently have a finalized divorce, or your divorce will be finalized during this month, then your case will remain unaffected.
-However, those who are considering divorce now or have begun their case but will not have it finalized by the end of July will be subject to the new law.
-In addition, any child support modifications implemented as of now will also fall under the new law, even if their terms were initially settled under the old law.
+The new law is not retroactive, so if you currently have a finalized divorce, then your case will remain unaffected.
+Those who are considering divorce now will be subject to the new law, and in addition, any child support modifications implemented as of now will also fall under the new law, even if their terms were initially settled under the old law.

 If you need assistance with a child support issue or any other family law matter, call the Law Offices of Gemma B. Dixon today.
 With more than a decade of experience helping clients through all types of legal troubles, you can trust that our Chicago family law attorney will do everything in her power to help you seek the outcome you desire while looking after the best interests of you and your family.

-Call the Law offices of Gemma B. Dixon today by dialing 312.487.2407 to request a case evaluation!
+Call the Law offices of Gemma B. Dixon today and set up your free consultation!